 A snapshot of the shows, games, and shenanigans currently eating my brain — so when someone asks “what are you working on these days?”
 I have somewhere to point.

-If you don’t already know the bit: Gnome indexes a GIF library and uses Apple’s built-in vision tech to read the text inside the GIFs, so you can search for “don’t call me Shirley” and actually find the Airplane GIF.
+Gnome indexes a GIF library and uses Apple’s built-in vision tech to read the text inside the GIFs, so you can search for “don’t call me Shirley” and actually find the Airplane GIF.
+The Mac app is $7, unlocked forever; the iOS version just landed in the App Store.

 (Why “Gnome”?
 Because that’s how I pronounce the “G” in “GIF.”)